 In HPTN 071, HIV incidence estimates will be based on longitudinal assessment of HIV seroconversion.
 A robust, multi-assay approach for cross-sectional HIV incidence determination was recently validated for subtype B HIV.
-This algorithm uses a combination of two serologic assays (the BED capture immunoassay [BED-CEIA] and an avidity assay), as well as two non-serologic biomarkers (CD4 cell count and HIV viral load) to identify individuals who are likely to be recently HIV-infected at the time of sample collection.
-Work is underway to optimize a similar multi-assay algorithm in subtype C HIV.
+This algorithm uses a combination of two serologic assays (the limited antigen avidity assay [LAg] and a second antibody avidity assay), as well as two non-serologic biomarkers (CD4 cell count and HIV viral load) to identify individuals who are likely to be recently HIV-infected at the time of sample collection[99].
+An alternate multi-assay algorithm has been developed that includes an HIV diversity measure rather than CD4 cell count[100]; an advantage of this alternate algorithm is that it can be performed entirely using stored plasma samples.
+Work is underway to optimize a similar multi-assay algorithm in subtype C HIV, the prevalent subtype in South Africa and Zambia.